 Looking to make some extra cash?
 Ready to switch career fields?
 Learning how to start freelancing is one of the best new business ideas you can do in either of those situations.

 More and more people are choosing to freelance because it’s incredibly flexible, and it can often pay better than traditional work.
+In fact, there's now over 59 millions freelancers in the U.S., and that's 36% of the workforce!

 But how do you start freelancing if you’ve never done it before?
 I’m going to outline the 7 steps every new freelancer should follow if they want to start freelancing in 2022.